 The work of Erich Mendelsohn (1887-1953) is extraordinarily open-minded in its attitude to material and planning, as a result of his completely original form of architectural thinking.
 Mendelsohn`s genius lay in the fact that he was not influenced by his predecessors; rather, his imagination sprung from an entirely personal place, refusing to borrow from any existing artistic forms or styles.
 He became famous with the Einsteinturm in Potsdam (the supreme masterpiece of architectural expressionism, one of the most heretical and revolutionary works in history), the Hat Factory in Luckenwalde, and the Schocken Department Store in Stuttgart.
 To this day, Mendelsohn`s methods remain stimulating and provocative and his work begs to be (re)discovered.

-Arnt Cobbers studied art history, history and musicology, and did his PhD in medieval church architecture.
+Arnt Cobbers studied art history, history, and musicology, and did his PhD in medieval church architecture.
 He lives as a freelance author in Berlin, and has written several books, mainly about history and the architectural history of Berlin.
-His monographs about Erich Mendelsohn and Marcel Breuer were published by Taschen Verlag.
-He is also the editor of music magazine Concerti.
+His monographs about Erich Mendelsohn and Marcel Breuer were published by TASCHEN.